raspberrypi/style-guide/style-guide.md

 *   biannual, bimonthly, biweekly – do **not** use.
 Instead use every two months or twice a month etc. which is longer, but which avoids confusion.
 *   billion – use numerals with billion: *5 billion people*.
 Abbreviate to bil only if space is at a premium.
 *   binary
 *   binary blob – a pejorative term in the free software community.
 Do not use to refer to the GPU in the Raspberry Pi.
+*   binary 1/binary 0 – write the digit, not the number
 *   BIOS – Basic Input/Output System
 *   bitstream
 *   BlackBerry – a Research In Motion (RIM) trademark, so note capitalisation, plural: *BlackBerry.
 BlackBerrys* is not correct and can be used only as part of a direct quotation.